CNA-Tech/PKS-Ninja/LabGuides/IntroToK8sPlaneSpotter-IK9674/readme.md

 <br/>

 5.4.4 Open a browser and go to the hostname shown in Screenshot 5.4.3.2 above to verify that planespotter-frontend is externally accessible with the LoadBalancer service

+**NOTE:** It could take up to 20 min before the url is able to resolve due to DNS

 <details><summary>Screenshot 5.4.4</summary>
 <img src="Images/2018-10-20-03-39-39.png">